hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ### Fees

 The existing fee schedule must be updated to support two separate fee schedule definitions for the same operation depending on the type of the Token.
-The current fee schedule for the HTS operations will be preserved for tokens of type `FUNGIBLE` and new fee schedule will be added for tokens of type `NON_FUNGIBLE` that will define the costs for executing operations on `NON_FUNGIBLE` token types.
+The current fee schedule for the HTS operations will be preserved for tokens of type `FUNGIBLE_COMMON` and new fee schedule will be added for tokens of type `NON_FUNGIBLE_UNIQUE` that will define the costs for executing operations on `NON_FUNGIBLE_UNIQUE` token types.

 ### Throttling

-One trade off that must be clarified is that by extending HTS with `NON_FUNGIBLE` support its impossible to throttle the operations separately.
+One trade off that must be clarified is that by extending HTS with `NON_FUNGIBLE_UNIQUE` support its impossible to throttle the operations separately.
 All HTS related operations (independent on the token type) will be using one throttling configuration and it will be applied for both token types.

 ## How to Teach This